Skip to main content

 Collision Tiles refers to the export size of the scene collisions information, you can set either 8x8 pixels or 16x16 pixels.

-This options helps reduce the amount of RAM used on collision information as well as the ROM size if all your collisions are placed on 16x16px squares.
+This option helps reduce the amount of RAM used on collision information as well as the ROM size if all your collisions are placed on 16x16px squares.

 During build time if you have any square with collision information that is not correct a warning will be printed.